10 Amazing Green Cities

 Silver Screen Collection/Hulton Archive/Getty Images

 While it's debatable whether Oz's Emerald City meets the criteria for being an amazing "green" city, many real cities around the world make the grade on lists compiled annually by experts.
-Model cities are ranked by a combination of criteria.
-These include urban planning and environmental statistics.
-They encompass energy sources, consumption and emissions, as well as transportation options and habits.
-Most lists also make note of green living (such as the availability of public parks, green jobs and sustainable buildings and green perspective (such as recycling).
+Model cities are ranked by a combination of criteria, including urban planning and environmental statistics.
+Experts look at energy sources, consumption and emissions, as well as transportation options and habits.
+Most lists also assess green living markers, such as public parks, recycling habits, green jobs, and sustainable buildings.

 It's uniquely challenging for urban areas to be green.
-They have a high volume of people, traffic congestion, trash and air pollution to name just a few obstacles.
-Seventy-five percent of the world's energy is consumed by the world's cities [source: ThomasNet Industrial Newsroom].
-Green cities have to strike a balance of managing their current needs without compromising the city's (and environment's) future.
+They have a high volume of people, traffic congestion, trash, and air pollution, to name just a few obstacles.
+Seventy-five percent of the planet's energy is consumed by the world's cities [source: ThomasNet Industrial Newsroom].
+As such, green cities have to strike a balance of managing their current needs without compromising the city's (and environment's) future.

 Advertisement

-Nations that have joined the pact since it was adopted in 1997 agree and are legally bound to the goal of reducing their greenhouse gas emissions by an average of 5 percent below their reported 1990 levels by the period of 2008 to 2012 [source: BBC].
-Some methods for meeting the reduced emissions levels include the adoption of renewable energy sources such as solar and wind power, sustainable agricultural practices and the promotion of energy efficiency.
+Nations that joined the pact in 1997 agreed to the goal of reducing their greenhouse gas emissions by an average of 5 percent below their reported 1990 levels [source: BBC].
+Some methods for meeting the reduced emissions levels include the adoption of renewable energy sources such as solar and wind power, sustainable agricultural practices, and the promotion of energy efficiency.

-In this article, we'll look at five amazing cities known around the world not only for their adoption of green practices but also for their green innovation and leadership.
+Now, let's look at ten amazing cities known around the world not only for their adoption of green practices but also for their green innovation and leadership.

 10: Freiburg, Germany

 For many cities, the question of ecologizing infrastructure means tearing down the old and bringing in the new -- a costly and sometimes bewildering prospect.
 But after World War II, Freiburg was one of many German cities that were able to find the good in the aftermath of destruction.
-A community of educators and professionals, the post-war period found Freiburg and Munster competing to rebuild along the most sustainable principles.
+With a local community full of educators and professionals, Freiburg rebuilt itself on sustainable principles during the post-war period.

 Freiburg continues to rank as a green city, with a particularly German flair for engineering and planning, social cooperation and profit.
-From cycling incentives to solar paneling (on as many as 50 percent of the roofs in some districts), the city has continually rebuilt itself as greenly as possible.
+From cycling incentives to solar paneling, the city has continually rebuilt itself as greenly as possible.
 Plans to build a nuclear plant in the nearby countryside were derailed by protests in the mid-1970s, and the city promotes alternatives to classic transportation, like trams and pedestrian walkways.
-In 1986, Freiburg was one of the first cities in Germany to adopt local energy production.

 Advertisement